ulbrichdennis/ulbrichdennis.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 My research deals with different topics of pure and applied mathematics, touching the broad fields of analysis, ergodic theory and dynamical systems.
-Moreover, I have taught some Mathematics courses for undergraduates.
+Moreover, I have taught some Mathematics courses for undergraduates from several disciplines.

 I was a postdoc at the <a href="https://www.uni-muenster.de/AMM/en/" target="_blank">Institute for Analysis and Numerics</a> of the <a href="https://www.uni-muenster.de/en/" target="_blank">University of Münster</a> supervised by <a href="https://www.uni-muenster.de/AMM/en/Pirner/index.shtml" target="_blank">Prof. Dr. Marlies Pirner</a>.